Topics on this page:

 The largest category of expense on any sponsored program budget is normally personnel expenses.
 Proposals should accurately represent the amount of direct research effort that key personnel are committing to the project.

-- Faculty academic year (AY) and summer effort should be budgeted as separate line items.
+- Budget faculty academic year (AY) and summer effort as separate line items.

-- Any other salary limits imposed by a sponsor in its solicitation should be brought to RAS’s attention as early as possible.
+- Bring any other sponsor-imposed salary limits to RAS’s attention as soon as possible.

 P. Jones, Principal Investigator (PI), will devote two person-months to the project.
 She has overall responsibility for the proposed project, including the design and conduct of experiments, analysis of data, preparation of manuscripts, and presentations.